Who can benefit from this guide?

-For a user to successfully run a pay cycle in Jemini, they may need access granted for:
+For a user to successfully run a pay cycle in Jemini, they’ll need access granted for:

-Additionally, if the user hasn't been given access to ALL EMPLOYEES AND ALL PAYROLLS, you'll need to provide them with access to the relevant payrolls from the PAYROLL ACCESS backpack in the Filter employee and Payroll Access settings in their user profile instead.
+NOTE: If the user hasn't been given access to all employees and all payrolls in their user profile, you'll need to give them access to the the necessary payrolls from the PAYROLL ACCESS backpack.
+Find the PAYROLL ACCESS backpack in System > User Profiles, under the user profile’s Filter employee and Payroll Access settings.

-Please reach out to our support team for assistance: Book a consultation.
+If you need help, reach out to our support team: Book a consultation.

 The pay cycle process involves generating employee pay for each eligible employee within a given pay period for each payroll.